aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 * A Things page, which handles listing and deleting of Things
 * An Events page, which handles listing and deleting of Events

+> However, since this guide is about setting up third-party authentication, we won't have you add the pages above.
+We will be adding code to a release of the **WildLogging SPWA** where these pages have already been implemented.

 First though, the Account.

-In the previouse script we defined an application in the Auth0 account (SwaggerUI) and gave it access to our API.
+In the previous script we defined an application in the Auth0 account (SwaggerUI) and gave it access to our API.
 Because we *own* the application, and it's served from our domain, we're happy that it's safe.

 In the case of the WildLogging application; that's served to us from GitHub Pages; a different domain.
 It's untrusted.

-You'll find that all API providers, Google, Twitter, Facebook etc. require the Developer of an SPWA to register it, and get a client ID, before they are allowed to access the API.
+You'll find that all API providers, Google, Twitter, Facebook etc. require the Developer of an SPWA to register it, and get a client ID, before they are allowed to access their API.

 Once the developer has deployed that SPWA, a user of it must consent to it using the API to access their data.